mirko1978/ema/pharmacovigilance-test/src/site/markdown/application.md

 The dependency conflict are visible to the weblogic CAT application.
 One instance of CAT for server is running for example: [CAT main server](http://localhost:7001/wls-cat/) or [CAT for Server-0](http://localhost:7002/wls-cat/)

-## 1.1 External libraries added manually
+## 1.1 External libraries to be add manually

 ### 1.1.1 Pitchfork

+Download the file `pitchfork-1.0-m11.jar`
 URL: [https://oss.oracle.com/projects/pitchfork/](https://oss.oracle.com/projects/pitchfork/)

-Manually download the file `pitchfork-1.0-m11.jar`
+and from the download folder run:

 	mvn install:install-file -Dfile=pitchfork-1.0-m11.jar -DgroupId=com.oracle -DartifactId=pitchfork -Dversion=1.0-m11 -Dpackaging=jar